airborne-commando/one-time-pad-truly-random/README.md

 IE `python run.py 'encrypt file <file_path>'` or `python run.py encrypt text <your_text>`

+You also have an option to scramble the ciphertext; to add a layer of security.

 ### Running the dcryption tool

 1. Enter the source root directory from the shell (`cd /path/to/repository`).